willejs/port-service/README.md

 5. Run `make build` to build the docker image
 6. Run `make deploy` to deploy the docker image to your current k8s context
 7. Observe the helm message to test/explore the service

+### Bonus
+I have added a run-jaeger target to the makefile, this will run a jaeger instance in a docker container, and you can view the traces that are emitted from the service at http://localhost:16686/.

 ### Debugging in k8s
 1. find the pods with `kubectl get pods`